CheLover86/DatabaseFromScratch/README.md

 # DatabaseFromScratch
-Disgusting Projects where everything is in one file.
+Disgusting Project where everything is in one file.

+This is a database based on sqlite.
+Thank you @cstack for the tutorial, many thanks to him.
+Enjoy!